gatsbyjs/gatsby/docs/docs/node-tracking.md

 ## Find Root Nodes

 To access this information, `node-tracking.js` provides the [findRootNodeAncestor()](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/node-tracking.js#L52) function.
 It takes an object, and looks up its parent's nodeID in `rootNodeMap`.
 It then finds the actual node in redux.
 It then gets that node's `parent` ID, and gets the parent node from redux.
-And continues in this way until the root node is found.
+And continues in this way until it founds the root node.

 In the above example, `nodeA` has parent `id1`.
 So `findRootNodeAncestor({ blog: "blog/my-blog.md", b: 2 })` would return the node for `id1` (the parent).

 ## Why/Where?

 Where is node-tracking used?
 First up, nodes are tracked in 2 places.
-Firstly, in [createNode](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L539), every time a node is created, we link all its sub objects to the new NodeID.
+Firstly, in [createNode](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L539), every time a node is created, Gatsby links all its subobjects to the new NodeID.
 Nodes are also tracked whenever they are resolved in [run-sift](/docs/schema-sift/#3-resolve-inner-query-fields-on-all-nodes).
 This is necessary because [custom plugin fields](/docs/schema-input-gql/#inferring-input-filters-from-plugin-fields/) might return new objects that weren't created when the node was initially made.

 Now, where do you use this information?
 In 2 places.